PowershellScripts/SharePointOnline-ScriptSamples/Managed Metadata/Create a new SharePoint Online taxonomy term/README.md

 ```

-The script requires SharePoint Online SDK.
+You need SharePoint Online SDK torun the script.
 Open the file and refer the appropriate libraries here: